aws/aws-step-functions-data-science-sdk-python/README.rst

 Visualizing a Workflow
 ~~~~~~~~~~~~~~~~~~~~~~

 The following generates a graphical representation of your workflow.
+Please note that visualization currently only works in Jupyter notebooks.
+Visualization is not available in JupyterLab.

 .. code-block:: python